belerico/word2vecpp/README.md

 1. chmod +x train_text8.sh
 2. ./train_text8.sh

 This will download and unzip the text8 dataset in the current directory and train a word2vec CBOW model

+## Future works

+- Implement a function to instantly retrieve a word vector
+- Implement distance functions between vectors, such as cosine or L2
+- Implement a function to get nearest neighbours given a word